WSMK

 WSMK (99.1 MHz, "Smokin' 99.1") is a commercial FM radio station licensed to Buchanan, Michigan, and serving the South Bend metropolitan area.
-It is owned by Marion R. Williams and broadcasts a Rhythmic contemporary radio format.
-The station's website says it is "Michiana's longest-standing, undefeated, baddest hip hop station."
-WSMK covers the Michiana area of Michigan and Indiana, including South Bend, Elkhart, Benton Harbor and Michigan City, although with less power than the major FM stations in the local radio market.
+It is owned by Marion R. Williams and broadcasts a rhythmic contemporary radio format.
+WSMK covers the Michiana area of Michigan and Indiana, including South Bend, Elkhart, Benton Harbor and Michigan City.

 The station has an effective radiated power of 6,000 watts.
 The studios, offices and transmitter are off South Philip Road in Niles, Michigan.

 History

 WSMK signed on the air in 1991.
-It was an urban contemporary station known as "Smokin 99.1."
-This was the second Urban station in the Michiana area, the first having been the former WLLJ AM 910 in Cassopolis, which later switched to oldies as WGTO.
+It was an urban contemporary station known as "Smokin 99.1".
+This was the second urban station in the Michiana area, the first having been the former WLLJ (910 AM) in Cassopolis, which later switched to oldies as WGTO.